12.12 Spatial Scans with the STIS CCD

 The supported TARGET=CCDFLAT

-exposures available in APT to provide tungsten lamp IR fringe flats, defaults to relatively modest exposure times intended to support the S/N requirements of pointed observations.
-Using this option also prohibits exposure times greater than these default values from being used.
+exposures available in APT to provide tungsten lamp IR fringe flats have relatively modest default exposure times, intended to support the S/N requirements of pointed observations.
+Using this option for the fringe flats prohibits exposure times greater than the default values from being used.

 Since scanned observations can collect many more photons per resolution element than is possible in pointed observations, it may sometimes be useful to take deeper tungsten lamp images than are supported with TARGET=CCDFLAT